GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/AA0_Followup/YouTube_Real-y_Good_Reviews/Episode_Nine_Checkpoint.md

 I personally drew attention to this in public on this Reddit social media comment: https://old.reddit.com/r/pluribustv/comments/1ough2t/why_is_the_hive_mind_only_affected_by_carols/nobtdlf/
 Tuesday, November 11, 2025 comment date

+## Four Stars Missing

+Four-Star Generals symbolism?
+Four stars, to the right of the eagle's head, are missing from the HDTV image In Pluribus.
+Not only is the Eagle's head and claws reversed, but only 9 stars out of 13 are under control of the Eagle.
+Why have the PLUR1BUS television show creators left out those 4 stars, what is the meaning?
+Doctored image / 78-second VLA message manipulation?

 &nbsp;

 ## On aircraft image